Massimo Margiotta: Vicenza

-Margiotta was signed by Vicenza in co-ownership deal with Udinese in mid-2001.
+Margiotta was signed by Vicenza in a co-ownership deal with Udinese in mid-2001.
 In June 2002 Margiotta was bought outright by the Veneto club.
-In August 2003 he was loaned to Perugia but returned to January 2004.
+In August 2003 he was loaned to Perugia but returned in January 2004.
 In August 2005 he left for Piacenza.

 Frosinone

-In July 2006 he left for Frosinone initially in temporary deal.
+In July 2006 he left for Frosinone initially on a temporary deal.
 In summer 2007 Margiotta joined the Lazio-based club outright for €50,000.

 Margiotta admitted to being involved in a football gambling controversy in June 2007.
 He was suspended for four months, had to serve community service and pay a fine of €10,000.

 Return to Vicenza

 On 21 August 2008, Margiotta returned to Vicenza.

 Barletta

-In September 2010, he left for Barletta on free transfer, signed an annual contract.
+In September 2010, he left for Barletta on a free transfer, and signed an annual contract.
 He was immediately included in starting XI, partnered with Giuseppe Caccavallo and Nicola Bellomo in a 4–3–2–1 formation.
 Coach Arcangelo Sciannimanico putted the original starter Paolo Carbonaro and Saveriano Infantino on the bench.
 Margiotta scored a late goal for Barletta after Foggia scored its second goal.